Kobe Steel executives to decide whether to resign after external probe: sources

 No safety issues have so far been identified from the data cheating, which mainly involves falsely certifying the strength and durability of products.

+Toyota Motor Corp (7203.T) said on Monday it had found no negative impact on vehicles that used Kobe Steel parts and materials, including copper tubing, aluminum extrusions and steel powder.

+The automaker, which earlier confirmed aluminum plates from Kobe Steel used in its cars were safe, said it was still making checks on other parts.

-The company has also said it cannot yet fully state what impact the tampering will have on its finances.
+Kobe has said it cannot yet fully state what impact the tampering will have on its finances.
 Last week, it pulled its forecast for its first annual profit in three years for the 12 months through next March.

-Its shares have fallen by nearly a quarter since it revealed the fabrication nearly a month ago.
-They were down 2.5 percent by 0500 GMT on Monday, while the benchmark Nikkei 225 index .N225 was flat.
+Its shares have fallen by about a fifth since it revealed the fabrication nearly a month ago.
+They rose 0.6 percent on Monday, while the benchmark Nikkei 225 index .N225 gained slightly.

 Reporting by Yuka Obayashi and Ritsuko Shimizu; Writing by Aaron Sheldrick; Editing by Raju Gopalakrishnan and Richard Pullin